RoverTech-team/arm/README.md

 ```
 colcon build
 ```
-it's made to build the env, we use it each time we edit the files inside rover_model (same for any other ros package).
+generally used in **HOST MACHINE** where we have our code editor.
+It's made to build the packages, we use it each time we edit the files inside rover_model (same for any other ros package).
 It updates the files inside of rovertest/build/rover_model.

 Therefore we always want to execute this command from